lkavale/LuKaSo.Zonky/docs/ClientCodeGeneration.md

 * Try to create code<br/>
 <code>autorest --input-file=swagger2api.json --csharp --namespace=Zonky.Api</code>

-Repair possible errors in swagger definition file and try it again or zou can use NSwagStudio for client code generation.
+Repair possible errors in swagger definition file and try it again or use NSwagStudio for client code generation.<p>
+But the API definition is not complete, some method is still missing and many properties is not covered.